 Useful information for the Lineham Ridge hike

-- The trail starts at the Rowe Lakes Trailhead, 10.5 kilometers up the Akamina Parkway.
+- The trail starts at the Rowe Lakes Trailhead, 10.5 kilometres up the Akamina Parkway.
 Parking can get tight.

-- The round trip hike is 17.2 kilometers (10.7 miles).
-It’s another 2.4 kilometers if you make the side trip to the Upper Rowe Lakes.
+- The round trip hike is 17.2 kilometres (10.7 miles).
+It’s another 2.4 kilometres if you make the side trip to the Upper Rowe Lakes.

 - The elevation gain is 1120 metres (3150 feet) but 1,120 metres (3675 feet) if you hike to the lakes.

 - The round trip hike takes 5.5 to 6.5 hours.
 Add another hour at least for the lakes.